-The beating heart of the group consists of bass player Sami Yaffa and drummer Karl Rockfist.
-Sami and Michael go way back, to the 1980s.
-Sami played bass in Hanoi Rocks, started Demolition 23 with Michael, started cult band Mad Juana in Spain in the 1990s and ended up playing in the reformed New York Dolls, as well as with Joan Jett and the Blackhearts in the 2000s.
-Karl has gone from charging neighborhood kids to see his preteen Kiss cover project to pounding the skins behind stars like Glenn Danzig and Joan Osborne.
+The beating heart of the group consists of bassist Sami Yaffa and drummer Karl Rockfist.
+Sami and Michael go way back, to the 1980s – Sami played bass in Hanoi Rocks, launched Demolition 23 with Michael and started cult band Mad Juana in Spain in the 1990s, before going on to play in the reformed New York Dolls, as well as with Joan Jett and the Blackhearts this millennium.
+Karl has pounded the skins behind stars like Glenn Danzig and Joan Osborne.

-The band’s six-string guts pack a real punch with Swedish legend Dregen and lead guitarist and primary songwriter Steve Conte.
-Dregen was one of the prime movers behind the Scandinavian rock renaissance of the 1990s, having delivered both The Backyard Babies and The Hellacopters into this world.
-Steve Conte started his career at the age of 11 by making his first album in the family living room and backing his jazz singer mom at venues in New York and New Jersey.
-Since then he’s led his own bands, The Crazy Truth and Company Of Wolves and provided the rhythmic backbone and tasty leads for artists like Suzi Quatro, Willy DeVille and Eric Burdon as well as being called upon to fill the sizable void left by Johnny Thunders in the reformed New York Dolls in 2004.
+Steve Conte started his career at the age of 11, making his first album in the family living room and backing his jazz singer mom at venues in New York and New Jersey.
+Since then, he’s led his own bands The Crazy Truth and Company Of Wolves, and provided the rhythmic backbone and tasty leads for artists such as Suzi Quatro, Willy DeVille and Eric Burdon.
+He was also the man called upon to fill the sizable void left by Johnny Thunders in the reformed New York Dolls in 2004.